French Riviera Beyond Nice: Hidden Coastal Towns Worth Visiting

 Cultural Fusion on the Italian Border

-Menton really does feel like a town caught between two worlds, in the best way possible.
-The architecture has this distinct Mediterranean vibe, a mix of French elegance and Italian warmth.
-Wandering through the old town, you’ll find narrow, winding streets that feel straight out of a postcard, with laundry hanging from balconies and little cafes spilling onto the cobblestones.
-It’s a place where you can easily spend an afternoon just getting lost and soaking it all in.
-The scent of lemons is everywhere, which brings me to their local specialty.
+Menton really does seem like a town caught between two worlds, in the best way possible, almost like, it can’t decide.
+The architecture has this very distinct Mediterranean vibe, kind of a blend of French elegance and Italian warmth too.
+If you walk around the old town, you’ll notice narrow, winding streets that feel like they were pulled straight out of a postcard, no exaggeration.

 Affordable Seaside Charm